-- NUTRITIONAL BENEFITS – Different grains, and indeed nuts and seeds (which is what some flours are made of), often have better nutritional profiles and can be a lot healthier than wheat for these reasons alone.
-Don’t get me wrong, wholegrain wheat does have its benefits on the nutritional front and can be full of fiber and B vitamins, but is often not as high as the other wheat free flours.
-For instance: seed flours such as buckwheat, flax, chia and quinoa contain impressive amino acid profiles, making them much higher in protein than grains.
+- NUTRITIONAL BENEFITS – Different grains, and indeed nuts and seeds (which is what some flours are made of) often have better nutritional profiles and can be a lot healthier than wheat for these reasons alone.
+Don’t get me wrong, wholegrain wheat does have its benefits on the nutritional front as it is full of fiber and B vitamins, but is often not as high as the other wheat free flours.
+For instance, seed flours such as buckwheat, flax, chia and quinoa contain impressive amino acid profiles making them much higher in protein than grains.
 Quinoa is a known amino acid rich superfood that also contains omega 3 fatty acids, making it an all round ‘whole food’ source of healthy fats, carbohydrates and protein.

 Wheat and Gluten Intolerances

-It’s important to read labels scrupulously if you either have a severe gluten intolerance or you are a celiac.
-This is important because you need to be looking out for products that are made in the same factory as gluten containing grains, as they may well be contaminated with gluten, and sometimes just a tiny amount is all it takes to trigger a reaction.
+It’s important to read labels scrupulously if you either have a severe gluten intolerance, or you are a celiac.
+This is important because you need to be looking out for products that are made in the same factory as gluten containing grains which may well be contaminated with gluten – and sometimes just a tiny amount is all it takes to trigger a reaction.

 - WILD RICE